Twitter begins advertising a paid verification plan for $8 per month

 "Far too many legacy 'verified' checkmarks were handed out, often arbitrarily, so in reality they are *not* verified," he wrote.
 "You can buy as many as you want right now with a Google search.
 Piggybacking off payment system plus Apple/Android is a much better way to ensure verification."

-Big tech watchdog groups say making changes to verification standards so close to an election could be confusing or dangerous.
+Big tech watchdog groups had said that making changes to verification standards so close to an election could be confusing or dangerous.
 Fears remain that looser content moderation rules could inflame the kind of hateful rhetoric on the platform that leads to real-world violence.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.